ssciwr/Python-best-practices-course/Material_Part2_Linter/README.md

 ```
 pip install flake8
 ```
 in your terminal.
-Alternatively, you can install it via the `requirements.txt` in the assignment repo"
+Alternatively, you can install it via the `requirements.txt` in the assignment repo
 ```
 pip install -r requirements.txt
 ```